Qovery/qovery-client-go/docs/DeployHelmRequest.md

 `func (o *DeployHelmRequest) HasGitCommitId() bool`

 HasGitCommitId returns a boolean if a field has been set.

+### GetValuesOverrideGitCommitId

+`func (o *DeployHelmRequest) GetValuesOverrideGitCommitId() string`

+GetValuesOverrideGitCommitId returns the ValuesOverrideGitCommitId field if non-nil, zero value otherwise.

+### GetValuesOverrideGitCommitIdOk

+`func (o *DeployHelmRequest) GetValuesOverrideGitCommitIdOk() (*string, bool)`

+GetValuesOverrideGitCommitIdOk returns a tuple with the ValuesOverrideGitCommitId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetValuesOverrideGitCommitId

+`func (o *DeployHelmRequest) SetValuesOverrideGitCommitId(v string)`

+SetValuesOverrideGitCommitId sets ValuesOverrideGitCommitId field to given value.

+### HasValuesOverrideGitCommitId

+`func (o *DeployHelmRequest) HasValuesOverrideGitCommitId() bool`

+HasValuesOverrideGitCommitId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)